joanroig/midi-to-scaler-chord-sets/README.md

 Convert chord progressions from midi files to Plugin Boutique's Scaler 2 sets.

+This little tool iterates through all midi files from a given folder and exports the chord progressions in XML files to easily create Scaler 2 chord packs.

+Considerations:

+- If a midi file has multiple tracks, only the first track with notes will be used.
+- Tested only with midi files that have no overlaps (further testing and pull requests are welcome!).

 ## Example

 Go to the `examples` folder to see a converted midi file like this one: